David Bowie’s Adventures with the Doctor

 “The ultimate pop star, she used to tell me,” Alice says to the Doctor.
 “She saw him loads of times.
 He played his early shows around here, you know.
 Just a couple of streets away, in a club they knocked down.
 That must of been something to see.”

 With a blue police box TARDIS that can travel through space and time at their disposal, the Doctor whisks Alice away from the twenty-first century to the early 1960s so that she can witness the emergence of the future Chameleon of Pop, Tall Pale Earl, and Xavi Moonburst for herself.
-What they find, however, is a drably dressed musician who insists that the stage microphone hasn’t been turned despite the fact that it is indeed functioning.
+What they find, however, is a drably dressed musician who insists that the stage microphone hasn’t been turned on despite the fact that it is indeed functioning.

 “He has less stage presence than any human being that’s ever lived,” Alice laments after the show.
 “John Jones, it turns out, has no talent whatsoever!”